AmariahAK/wisdom-drop/README.md

 # Inspirational / Life Wisdom of the day (September 7 2025)
 > “Do not go where the path may lead, go instead where there is no path and leave a trail.”
 > — Ralph Waldo Emerson

+# Chivalry / Honor Wisdom of the day (September 8 2025)
+> "A knight is sworn to valor.
+His heart knows only virtue.
+His sword defends the helpless, his might upholds the weak, his word speaks only truth."
+> --Traditional Code of Chivalry (Medieval knighthood ideal, often cited in Arthurian and medieval texts).